stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

      block that precedes this block in the fork to which this block is to be appended.
    * A **transaction Merkle root**, the root hash of a binary Merkle tree calculated over the sequence of transactions in this block.
-   * A **state Merkle root**, the root hash of a Merkle tree of a sequence of MARF root hashes.
-The Stacks peer tracks several MARF indexes (described below), and it commits to a digest of the digests of their states.
-This hash is calculated over the state materialized from the parent stream of microblock transactions, as well as all anchored transactions in this block.
+   * A **state Merkle root**, the root hash of a MARF index over the state of the blockchain.
    * A **microblock public key**, the public key whose private key will be used to sign microblocks during the peer's tenure.
 * A sequence of _zero or more_ transactions, all of which have the "batched" bit